ankitsinghalGithub/getCleanData/CodeBook.md

 ### Transformation or steps in creating tidy data
 =============================================

-*loading required packages
+-loading required packages
-* STEP 1: Merges the training and the test sets to create one data set
+- STEP 1: Merges the training and the test sets to create one data set
           - read.table      ---  read data into data frames
           - names()         --- add column name
           - cbind(),rbind   --- combine files into one dataset
-*STEP 2: Extracts only the measurements on the mean and standard deviation for each measurement.
+-STEP 2: Extracts only the measurements on the mean and standard deviation for each measurement.
           - grepl           --- to extract the relevants columns
           - mergeData       --- merging data set
-*STEP 3: Uses descriptive activity names to name the activities in the data set.
+-STEP 3: Uses descriptive activity names to name the activities in the data set.
-*STEP 4: Appropriately labels the data set with descriptive activity names.
+-STEP 4: Appropriately labels the data set with descriptive activity names.
-          - factor          --- creating factor for "activity" *STEP 5: Creates a second, independent tidy data set with the average of each variable          for each activity and each subject.
+          - factor          --- creating factor for "activity" -STEP 5: Creates a second, independent tidy data set with the average of each variable          for each activity and each subject.
           - melt            --- melting the dataset
           - dcast           --- reshaping the datafame
           - write.table     --- writing data into tidy.txt file.